relativisticpoint/KMS-poc/README.md

 - PostgreSQL database (port 5432)

 Current state:
 - KMS exposes in-memory endpoints to create/rotate CRKs and generate/unwrap DEKs using AES-GCM wrapping (real crypto), still stored in memory.
+Per-customer CRK reuse (get-or-create) is enforced server-side.
 - Data service calls KMS, AES-GCM encrypts/decrypts data, and stores records in memory (no Postgres usage yet).
+- CORS is enabled on both services to support the browser UI at `ui/`.
+- UI is containerized (nginx) and available via docker-compose on port 5173.

 ## Running